Settings

 Email webhooks

 Enable this if you want include error notification events (bounces, spam reports, …) from the email-provider, in the errorlog.
-Potential error-events are visible in in the Error log context menu of the orders tab in the FE Admin app.
-In the tools section of the FE Admin App all error-events are visible.
-For the moment webhooks are only supported for Postmark, Mailgun, Mailjet and Sendgrid.
-See below for the details.
+Potential error-events are visible in the Tools section of the FE Admin App.
+For the moment webhooks are only supported for Postmark, Mailgun, Mailjet, SMTP2GO, Brevo and Sendgrid.
+See Email webhooks

 SMTP settings